dell/iDRAC-Telemetry-Reference-Tools/README.md

       • IOUsage
       • MemoryUsage
       • AggregateUsage
+- DPU Metrics (No pre-canned report for these metrics.
+Custom Metric Report should be created to get reports of these DPU metrics)

+      • DPUTemperature
+      • DPUPowerConsumption

 If you want to see what a report looks like check out this [sample report](scripts/GetSensorThresholds/reports.json) of the StorageDiskSMARTData report.